-Mobilizing United Way's broad network of nonprofit agencies,
+Mobilizing United Way's broad network of nonprofit agencies, the Help United Fund will provide a flexible source of cash assistance to help families and organizations through this crisis.

 "On the SouthCoast, many families are one paycheck away from severe hardship," said Michelle N. Hantman, President & CEO of United Way of Greater New Bedford.
 "We've been monitoring the COVID-19 situation and over the weekend we've seen the closures of schools and workplaces throughout the communities we serve.
 These closures carry with them an unprecedented financial hardship for hourly, low-wage workers.
 At United Way, we are preparing to help residents in any way we can."